Managing Cholesterol / Cardiovascular Disease

 • being overweight

-• heavy consumption of carbohydrates, especially sugars and refined grains.
+• over consumption of unburned carbohydrates, especially sugars and refined grains.

 • smoking or anything with nicotine